10 Sure signs mania is ending

 3. Reduced impulsivity

-Mania makes a person indulge in reckless and risky behaviors because of increased impulsivity.
+Mania causes a person to engage in reckless and risky behaviors due to increased impulsivity.

 When the manic episode ends, the person exercises better judgment and self-control.